 Takeaway:

 Trust grows when users feel informed.
 Proactive explanations — not just data displays — help bridge the gap between AI decisions and user understanding.
-Think ahead, answer questions before they arise, and use design to empower users with clarity and context.
+Think ahead, explain inner workings and answer questions before they arise, and use design to empower users with clarity and context.

 Lesson 4.
 Foster learning by doing